Gudradain/spirit-island-template/_docs/board_front.md

       - target: The target of the innate.
 Unlike range, this uses the same HTML code as the rest of the template, so you can use any icons and the shorthand syntax (ie. {dahan}).
       - target-title: Either "TARGET" or "TARGET LAND"
       - note: allows adding notes to the top of the innate (See Volcano Looming High or Lure of the Deep Wilderness as an example).
 This may not appear in your version, so simply add it (see example spirits).
-      - level: Contains the information for one level of an Innate Power
+      - level: Contains the information for one level of an Innate Power.
+The effect of the power sites between the level tags.
+Includes a few options:
         - threshold: Contains the threshold informatioin.
 Can include:
           - Elements: 1-plant,2-fire
 		  - Icons: 2-wilds